당신이 숙련가이든 방금 시작했든, 이 페이지에 있는 글들은 당신이 모질라 개발을 할 수 있게끔 도와줄 것입니다.

 - The distributed version-control system used to manage Mozilla's source code.

-- Tinderbox Push Log shows the status of the tree (whether or not it currently builds successfully).
+- Tinderbox shows the status of the tree (whether or not it currently builds successfully).
 Check this before checking in and out, to be sure you're working with a working tree.

 - Crash tracking

-- Information about the Socorro crash reporting system.
+- Information about the Socorro and Talkback crash reporting systems.

 - See performance information for Mozilla projects.